paulstephane/paulstephane.github.io/index.md

 **[ECDesigns PowerDAC-R Preview](PDR-Preview)**
-Audio equipment review of a groundbreaking Digital to Analog converter - April 2021
+Review of a groundbreaking Digital to Analog converter - April 2021

 ---